How does it work?

 Your weekly range becomes more accurate the more your uploads represent your normal activity level.
 Keep on recording!

 Why can't I see Relative Effort for my activity?

-Relative Effort is only available for Summit members on activities that contain heart rate data or have a Perceived Exertion entered.
+Relative Effort is only available for subscribers on activities that contain heart rate data or have a Perceived Exertion entered.
 If your activity does have heart rate, and you don't see it on Strava, check that you've allowed Strava to access health-related data.